Hummock: Cellular circulation

 Hummock excavation normally reveals a disturbed soil profile, often with irregular streaks of organic matter or other colorations suggesting fluidity at some point in the past.
 The disturbance, a form of cryoturbation, often extends to a depth roughly equal to the hummock’s height.
 This has been explained by some as the result of convection processes whereby warmer soil and water at depth expands, becomes less dense and rises, while gravity forces denser soil downwards.
 Circulation has also been explained as driven solely by density of soil material and not temperature induced density changes.

 Differential frost heave (cryostatic pressure hypothesis)

 This is the most widely accepted explanation of cryogenic hummock genesis.
-Irregularities in preexisting ground conditions (differences in grain size, ground temperature, moisture conditions of vegetation) cause surface downwards freezing during the winter to spread unevenly.
-Encroaching frost exerted increasing pressure on the adjacent unfrozen soil.
-Trapped between the freezing surface soils and the buried permafrost layer the soil material is forced upwards into hummocks.
+Irregularities in preexisting ground conditions (differences in grain size, ground temperature, moisture conditions of vegetation) cause surface-downwards freezing during the winter to spread unevenly.
+Encroaching frost exerts increasing pressure on the adjacent unfrozen soil.
+Trapped between the freezing surface soils and the buried permafrost layer, the soil material is forced upwards into hummocks.
 While this is currently the most commonly accepted hypothesis, there is still only limited evidence of this happening.